webmaeistro/devz-docz/infrasec/tutorials/one-time-passwords.md

 ## Storing one-time passwords in 1Password

-You can store one-time passwords in a number of ways: Authy, Google Authenticator, 1Password, etc. This tutorial will focus on 1Password since this is where Martin's experience stores passwords in the first place.
+You can store one-time passwords in a number of ways: Authy, Google Authenticator, 1Password, etc. This tutorial will focus on 1Password since this is where I stores passwords in the first place.

 As I learn best with examples, let's pretend I're setting up 2FA on gitlab.
 If you want a more general tutorial, follow this [link](https://support.1password.com/one-time-passwords/).